 - Average temperature: 73°F

 The farthest flung of all Florida’s keys, Key West offers a dreamy beach vacation in March.
-Average temps hover in the mid 70s but regularly get close to 80 during its long sunny days.
+Average temperatures hover in the mid-70s but regularly reach close to 80 during its long, sunny days.
 Don’t forget to pack your bikini and board shorts then.

 At only seven square miles, you don’t have to travel far to find the sea.
 Smathers Beach is the regular go-to where you can rent everything from a lounger to a catamaran.
 To avoid the spring crowds, Fort Zachary Taylor State Park at the southwest tip offers a more remote, tranquil setting.

 Key West’s geography and size conspire to make it a popular place to visit in March.
-KAYAK data shows average hotel prices of $535 a night.
+KAYAK data shows average hotel prices of $491 a night – a drop on average prices in 2025.
 If that doesn’t put you off, make sure to explore your inner writer at Hemingway House, take in the sunset and street performers with sundowners at Mallory Square and then gorge on seafood at the Conch Republic.

 For many, me included, temperatures across most of the US don’t yet warrant a pure beach vacation in March.
 Expand your horizons, however, and you’ll find a stretch of golden sand with your name on it nearby.